+34 620 10 75 37info@nanbiosis.com

 Customer benefits

-The costumer will benefit from more than 20 years of experience of the researchers involved in the service that have performed the in vitro evaluation of the toxicity of different nanoparticles and other types of compounds.
+The customer will benefit from more than 20 years of experience of the researchers involved in the service that have performed the in vitro evaluation of the toxicity of different nanoparticles and other types of compounds.
 We offer also the possibility of setting up new in vitro assays or to offer other cellular models that could be of interest for the costumer.
 Moreover, the conditions of the assays are flexible and will be adapted to the needs of each specific compound.

 Target customer